seventh720/Personal-Website/README.md

 # Project Report of Web Application Assignment
 # 50087415 Junyi Lu

-## Overall design of my website
+# Overall Design of My Website
-For my website project, I aim to craft a three-page personal site that not only serves as an online portfolio but also engages vistors with an interactive element.
+For my website project, I aim to craft a three-page personal site that not only serves as an online portfolio but also engages users with interactive elements.
 I'll firstly introduce some common design of the whole website.

-### Head Icon and Avator
+### 1. Head Icon and Avatar
-In order to customize my personal website, I designed some small uniform elements to make it more attractive and unique.
+In order to customize my personal website, I designed several small uniform elements to make it more attractive and unique.
 ```html
 <link rel="icon" href="img/favicon.png" type="image/png">